TodayDesign/opine/README.md

 # Opine  :point_up:

 Opine is a system for using common gulptasks.
 This is the core module.
+It does nothing by itself, but once some extra modules are installed it forms a pretty nice drop-in minimal-config build system for common web development tasks.

 ## Usage